Find out about living with breast cancer surgery, how you might feel, and who can help.

-The hospital staff will be very aware of your feelings and do everything they can to reassure and help you.
+The hospital staff will be very aware of your feelings and will do everything they can to reassure and help you.

 Talking to people close to you

 The best source of support for most of us is family and friends.
-You may feel worried about upsetting them.
+You might feel worried about upsetting them.
 But it can help to share your feelings and the people close to you will want to support you.